marcus-grant/infra/collections/ops/README.md

 * **containerd-dev**
   * *Description*:
-    Installs and configures containerd tools for development.
+    Installs and configures containerd tools for development contexts.